vlad17/runlmc/README.md

 ### Roadmap

+0. HalfLaplace should be a Prior, add vectorized priors (remembering the shape)
 0. Automatically find `min_grad_ratio` parameter.
     * validate on small subset to get min grad ratio?
     * use quadratic form as a proxy?